kserve/kserve/docs/samples/storage/uri/README.md

 secrets:
   - name: mysecret
 ```
 Make sure you have serviceAccountName specified in your predictor in your inference service.
-These headers will be applied to any http/https requests that have the same host uri.
+These headers will be applied to any http/https requests that have the same host.

-You will need to base64 encode the headers and host uri.
+You will need to base64 encode the headers and host.
 Make sure each header is on a newline with the format `header_key: header_value`.
 ```text
 example.com
 # echo -n "example.com" | base64